All posts

 Symbiosis uses a suite of well-audited smart contracts, including MetaRouter, MetaRouterGateway, Portal, BridgeV2, and Synthesis, to ensure the integrity and security of cross-chain operations.
 These modular contracts minimize the risk of vulnerabilities that have previously affected other platforms, offering stronger protection for crypto bridge security.

-Integration with Symbiotic for Shared Security
+Integration with Symbiotic for shared security

 Through its integration with Symbiotic, a permissionless shared security protocol, Symbiosis strengthens its defenses.
 By leveraging a decentralized network of validators, it adds an additional layer of protection, reducing the chances of successful exploits and enhancing the overall security of cross-chain swaps.